communitiesuk/delta-common-infrastructure/docs/security/05_terraform.md

 ## State

 Terraform state is stored in an S3 bucket in the same account as the infrastructure.

-TODO DT-169: Use KMS to encrypt terraform state bucket
+The state files are encrypted server side using KMS.

 TODO DT-170: Try and ensure state compromise would not directly compromise production (don't need to be as strict for test/staging)
-  So remove AWS access keys/bastion SSH keys for production
+  So remove AWS access keys/bastion SSH keys for production.
+  Document here anything we're not able to remove so we know what to act on if the state is compromised.